 How Millennials Are Hacking Their Homes to Live for Free

+Home hacking is the practice of buying a property with the intention to rent out a portion of it to other people.
 It’s no secret that housing costs can be one of the most expensive line items in a monthly budget.
 In fact, statistics show the average amount spent on housing accounts for about 30% of the average married couple’s income.

 Some millennials are circumventing this by learning how to “hack their homes” and live for free.
 Here’s how they do it.

 Buy a Home for Cheap and Get Renters

 Some millennials are hacking their homes by buying a cheaper piece of property, such as a home in foreclosure.
 They typically use an FHA loan to complete the sale, then rent out rooms to roommates, charging them enough to pay the entirety of the mortgage.
 These savvy landlords essentially live for free.